Remote-HWA/SideLine_Zynq/attack_setup/AES_setup/README.md

 # Save the serial output and use it for SCA

-- Once the attack program is up and working, save the serial log using logging in Putty or File->log in teraterm.
+- Once the attack program is up and working, save the serial log using logging in Putty or "File->log..." in teraterm.
 - Then start the AES SCA acquisition using the command AES -> ex: aes 0 100 100000
-- Once the acquisition has finished, use the python script available in [**AES_results**](https://github.com/Remote-HWA/SideLine/tree/master/attack_results/AES) to parse the file and conduct the CPA.
+- Once the acquisition has finished, use the python script available in [**AES_results**](https://github.com/Remote-HWA/SideLine/tree/master/attack_results/AES_results) to parse the file and conduct the CPA.
 Follow the guideline given in the README file associated to the script.